-Saartjie, “Sarah” or “Sara,” Baartman was a Khoikhoi woman used as an exhibition in the early 1800s of Black woman’s disfiguration and difference.
+Saartjie Baartman was a Khoikhoi woman.
+Throughout her life, she used as an exhibition in the early 1800s of Black woman’s disfiguration and difference.
 The point of the exhibition was to exaggerate the features of the Black woman in comparison to European females.
 At this time, White men controlled female sexuality and reproduction for all women, Black and White.
 However, this public display of unclothed, and scantily clad Black women as suggestively robust gave way to the idea that we are not women by definition.

 The White female, by historical definition and demonstration, are vulnerable to being polluted, as white womanhood as an idea should reproduce purity.
 But, the Black female, by one’s historical definition, is the very portal through which slavery was born.
 Her identity includes the duality of producer and reproducer — producer for the global market, and reproducer of the slave system cycle.
 Under patriarchal control, the Black woman has caricatures or myths created for her that constitute the counter image of the Victorian lady.
 However, it needs to recognized that these caricatures and myths are constructed identities, not a real embodiment of the Black woman.